Monday, February 16, 2026

 Belgium Beer Research

-On the following Sunday the pastor, who looked nothing like Father Charles Coughlin, a devout Nazi, dedicated his sermon to the evils of teenage drinking.
-His words came too late for me.
+On the following Sunday the old Irish pastor dedicated his sermon to the evils of teenage drinking.
+His God saw all and knew all just like the nuns.
+His warning came too late for me.
 I had already vowed to never again drink beer.

-That pledge was later adjusted to restrict Miller beer from touching my lips.
-My friends were fans of Bud, but something was off about beer hauled by the Clydesdales and I only drink it when there is nothing else available like at MLB baseball games and barbecues in Iowa.
-Schlitz on the other hand slid down my throat as smooth as a vanilla milk shake on a hot summer day and I remained faithful to the beer that made Milwaukee famous throughout my teens.
+That pledge was later adjusted to never drinking Miller beer.
+My teenage friends were Bud fans.
+For me something was off about a beer hauled by the Clydesdales and I only drink it when there is nothing else available like at MLB baseball games and barbecues in Iowa.
+I preferred Nargangansett, locally brewed in Cranston, RI, which slids down my throat as smoothly as the Saco River over the rocks of Crawford Notch.

-American beer has rightfully acquired a bad reputation thanks to Budweiser, for as Oscar Wilde said, “I find American beer a bit like having sex in a canoe.
+American beer has rightfully acquired a bad reputation thanks to Budweiser and Oscar Wilde according to a Tottenham Spurs fan once said, “I find American beer a bit like having sex in a canoe.
 It's fucking close to water.”

-Over the years I've drunk Olympia, Coors, Busch, Iron City, Narragansett, Carling, Labatt, Molson, Pabst, and hundreds of other brews, until American beer was wiped off the menu by Heineken.
+Over my youth I drunk Olympia, Coors, Busch, Iron City, Narragansett, Carling, Labatt, Molson, Pabst, and hundreds of other brews, until American beer was wiped off the menu by Heineken.

 Soon I extended my exploration to foreign shores to taste the beer in their native surroundings.
-I drank Corona in the Yucatan, slugged down Karlsberg in Denmark, swilled 1664 in France, quaffed Tiger in Malaysia, soothe my thirst with Bintang in Indonesia, and savored Leo in Thailand along with beers from every country in between.
+I drank Corona in the Yucatan, slugged down Karlsberg in Denmark, swilled 1664 in France, quaffed Tiger in Malaysia, soothed my thirst with Bintang in Indonesia, and savored Leo in Thailand along with beers from every country on my circumnavigations of the globe.

 I even created a special holiday for beer.